Backcountry and River Permit Reservations on Recreation.gov:

 Please review the backcountry regulations before getting a permit.

-NOTE: Only walk-in day-use permits will be available for the White Rim Road during flood season.
+NOTE: Only walk-in day-use permits will be available for the White Rim Road during flood season (~early May through late June).
 No permits will be available online.
 You can get permits at Island in the Sky Visitor Center or the park administrative office in Moab during the flood season.

-To apply for a day-use permit online, visit our online reservation system.
+To apply for a day-use permit online, visit Recreation.gov

-Once your request is received, your permit will be sent by email.
 Please print your permit and have it with you during your trip.
-If you are not able to print your permit, you must have either a digital copy or your permit number available.
+If you are not able to print your permit, you must have a digital copy of your permit available.

-We also issue any remaining permits at visitor centers the day of the trip.
+Permits for 25 of the 50 vehicles allowed each day on the White Rim Road and any permits not reserved online will be available in person at visitor centers.
 We issue permits up to one hour before the close of business each day.

 What are group size limits?